gerard-morera/CP/README.md

 ## Experience

 ### BetVictor, Gibraltar (2016).
 Full stack Web Developer.

-  What I learnt:
+   Main activities and responsibilities:

-  - To work concurrently for horitzontal and feature teams.
+  - To work concurrently for horitzontal and feature teams with continus integration.

-  - Develop projects under Agile methodology.

-  - Continous delivery.
+  - Back-end development of the company's main web application and side projects using Ruby on Rails and Javascript frameworks (Backbone.js, Angular.js) as part of an agile team.

+  - Front-end development of the company’s main web-based mobile application built using the Backbone.js framework.

+  - Active collaboration in team coordination, code releases and the application design.

+  - Main projects: New streaming service, BetFinder.

 #### Alter Orbis (2005 - 2015).
 Non profit organization.
   Volunteer teacher - various subjects including Spanish, Catalan and reading the alphabet.